wjzhengsh/blockchain/howto/ibp-console-join-network.md

 * **An organization admin** This Identity allow you to operate nodes using the platform console.
 * **A peer identity** This identity will allow you to deploy a peer.

+Depending on your cluster type, deployment of the CA can take up to ten minutes.
+The green square on the CA tile indicates that it is "Running" and can be used to register identities.
+Before proceeding with the steps below to register identities, you must wait until the CA status is "Running".
+{:important}

 To generate these certificates, complete the following steps: